 Lisa Wagner Erickson is a playwright, theatre artist, and educator based in Denver, Colorado.
 Her full-length plays include The Mrs. Wheatland Pageant, Brianna Just Wants to Help, and The Title IX Emergency Response Team Has Some Issues.
-She has been a semi-finalist for PlayPenn, Landing Theatre's New American Voices, and the KCACTF 10-Minute Play Award.
+A True West Award winner, she has also been a semi-finalist for PlayPenn, Landing Theatre's New American Voices, and the KCACTF 10-Minute Play Award.
 Her plays have been developed and/or produced in New York City, Boston, Sacramento, Las Cruces, and Denver by Estrogenius Extended at Manhattan Theatre Source, Stickball Productions, Lesley University, Kennedy Center American College Theatre Festival, No Strings Theatre Company, And Toto too Theatre Company, the Lulubird Project, and the Edge Theatre, among others.

 The Mrs. Wheatland Pageant received a premiere in March 2019 by the Lulubird Project at Theater 29 in Denver and was subsequently produced in New Mexico by No Strings Theatre Company at the Black Box Theater in Los Cruces in September 2019.

 Her short play Step On Me has been produced in Boston and California.
 A Boston Globe review called Step On Me, “a hilarious short play that toys with one woman’s obsession with her bathroom scale.”